-SMBs have become a huge target for cyber-attackers.
-And the fact is, most SMBs are inadequately protected from a cyber-arrack, and the consequences can be lethal.
+Small to midsized organizations, along with cities and local governments have become a huge target for cybercriminals.
+And the fact is, most organizations are inadequately protected from a cyber-arrack, and the consequences can be lethal.

 If you have questions or wish to talk with us regarding the Security Shield, click on this link: